sqville/ville.Connect/README.md

 <!-- ROADMAP -->
 ## Roadmap

-* Create simple scenarios and connection types.
-(Completed)
-* Create and modify simple scenarios and connection types with the ability to export changes to a single json object.
-(In progress)
+* Create simple scenarios and common connection types - Completed
+* Edit all connector properties in the demo (ville.Diagram) application - In progress
-* Add shapes and connections using a UI - i.e. drag and drop.
-(Not started)
+* Extend connections using an extender object - Not started
-* Interop with other formats/tools - i.e. Excalidraw, draw.io, Lucidcharts.
-(Not started)

 <!-- LICENSE -->
 ## License